Potential Impact Of Brexit On The UK Insurance Industry

 Right now, sexual discrimination is something everyone is aware of, but not everyone is aware that under the EU Gender Directive, UK insurers cannot discriminate between genders.

-In practice, despite the life expectancy gap narrowing, insurers can’t increase a premium because you’re male or female, and statistics indicate you’re likely to live longer or less.
+In practice, despite the life expectancy gap narrowing, insurers can’t increase a premium because you’re male or female, and statistics indicate you’re likely to live longer or shorter.
 That could mean lower premiums for women and increased insurance quotes for men.

-Under current legislation, that cannot happen, so every quote, all things being equal, would be the same for either gender.
+Under current legislation, that cannot happen, so, all things being equal, every quote would be the same for either gender.

 Solvency II Directive